 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Like all vaccines, this vaccine may not fully protect all people who get it.
 If you have questions, talk with the doctor.

-- If you have a weak immune system or take drugs that weaken the immune system, talk with your doctor.
+- If your child has a weak immune system or takes drugs that weaken the immune system, talk with the doctor.
 This vaccine may not work as well.

 - Some children may need to have more than 1 dose of this vaccine.
 Talk with your child’s doctor.